chiragvishnoi-01/Aviothic2.0_BitXBlood/DEPLOYMENT_GUIDE_VERCEL_RENDER.md

 ## 📋 Complete Deployment Instructions

-This guide will help you deploy the BloodLink application with:
+This guide will help you deploy the Raktchain application with:
 - **Frontend** on **Vercel**
 - **Backend** on **Render**